bvarga/delphizmq/README.md

 0MQ Binding for Delphi
 ======================

 This is a binding for [ZMQ](http://www.zeromq.org).
-Should work with all Delphi versions and with FPC 2.6.0.
+Should work with Delphi7+ versions and with FPC 2.6.0.

 General
 =======